ARM-software/Tool-Solutions/fast-models-examples/cortex-m55/README.md

 * Fast Models can be downloaded from: https://developer.arm.com/tools-and-software/simulation-models/fast-models

-* To obtain an evaluation license for the Cortex-M55 Fast Model, Contact [license.support@arm.com](mailto:license.support@arm.com) requesting a license for the Cortex-M55 Fast Model.
+* To obtain an evaluation license for the Cortex-M55 Fast Model, visit [Arm support](https://developer.arm.com/support) and request a license for the Cortex-M55 Fast Model.
 You will also need licenses for Arm Compiler 6 and optionally Arm DS (version 2020.0 or later).

 ## Organisation of the Example